VisLab/EEG-Clean-Tools/StandardLevel2/readme.txt

 %    6)  Parallelization has been added to findNoisyChannels.
 This version
 %        does not have an efficient memory footprint.
 %
-% Written by Kay Robbins October 8, 2014
+% Written by Kay Robbins October 30, 2014
 %
 % To run, call the standardLevel2Pipeline script.
 The
 % runTestStandardLevel2VEP shows and an example of how to setup.
+The
+% runStandardLevel2ReportVEP shows how to run a report.
 %
 % Note: you must make sure that the EEGLAB is in the path and that
 % all the subdirectories of the StandardLevel2 directory are in the path.
+%
+% This version supports integration with ESS.
+See runStandardLevel2NCTU for
+% an example.
 %
 % The end of the standLevel2Pipeline has a commented line showing how to call the visualization.
 % The script produces an array of times it took to compute each step.